lmottasin/Restaurant-Management-System-Java-Swing/README.md

 <!-- ABOUT THE PROJECT-->
 ## About The Project

-This is a GUI based project to manage a typical hostel in Dhaka city.
-Where students live together and manages everything.
-This is a small project to maintain their accounts for the hostel.
+This is a GUI based project to manage a restaurant.
+It offers servies like puting order, see your order status, owner dashboard for delivering the order.

 <p align="right">(<a href="#top">back to top</a>)</p>